How do you build muscle? That’s an easy one. You lift weights.

 - 4 My Experience with Weights and Fighting

 Traditional boxing coaches have their feet firmly planted in the ‘weights are bad camp’.
 They’re completely opposed to their fighters engaging in weight training reasoning that bulky muscle decreases the range of motion, tightens the muscles, reduces speed, and requires more energy to fuel.

 And I agree with their point of view.

 A traditional bodybuilder’s physique would only slow a fighter and takes away their agility.

 Muscle alone doesn’t lead to harder punches.
 Yes, weight training makes you stronger, but the muscle gained does not automatically result in powerful punches.

-There are seven reasons why typical weight training is ineffective for boxing.
+There are seven reasons why typical boxing weight training is ineffective.

 7 Reasons Why Weight Lifting for Boxers is A Bad Idea